adrianbj/TracyDebugger/README.md

 but you can specify an optional second parameter to one of the following:
 'debug', 'info', 'warning', 'error', 'exception', 'critical' files.

-eg. `TD::log('Log Message', 'debug');` which will put the message in the debug.info file.
+eg. `TD::log('Log Message', 'debug');` which will put the message in the debug.log file.

 #### FireLog